catan01/episodewatch/README.md

 # episodewatch
-Logs your TV show viewing progress
+Java program to log your TV show viewing progress

 All information is received from http://thetvdb.com